-From plantation rebellion and Indigenous land theft to prison labour’s super-exploitation, Walcott examines the relationship between policing and property.
+From plantation rebellion to prison labour’s super-exploitation, Walcott examines the relationship between policing and property.

 That a man can lose his life for passing a fake $20 bill when we know our economies are flush with fake money says something damning about the way we’ve organized society.
 Yet the intensity of the calls to abolish the police after George Floyd’s death surprised almost everyone.
 What, exactly, does abolition mean?
 How did we get here?
 And what does property have to do with it?
 In On Property, Rinaldo Walcott explores the long shadow cast by slavery’s afterlife and shows how present-day abolitionists continue the work of their forebears in service of an imaginative, creative philosophy that ensures freedom and equality for all.
 Thoughtful, wide-ranging, compassionate, and profound, On Property makes an urgent plea for a new ethics of care.

 “Running a brief but far-reaching and punchy 96 pages, On Property has an absolute certainty of purpose: calling for the abolition of private property ownership … [If] statements such as ‘the problem of property is resolved through its removal’ or calls to ‘abolish everything’ can make some people quake, when Walcott’s pamphlet argues for the human ability to reconsider and rebuild societal structures, the stances come across as sensible and, better yet, doable.”—Toronto Star